 - Subcutaneous Mastectomy – surgical technique, which preserves the tegument, mamelon, and the areola; favorable for an immediate reconstruction

 - Simple Mastectomy – implies the removal of the mammary gland, the tegument, and surrounding adipose tissue

 Before the intervention, the doctor will explain to the patient how the procedure works and what are the possible risks and complications.
 He/she will localize the tumor once more by palpation and/or ultrasound.

 After that, the patient will discuss with the anesthetist who will ask for a set of tests and investigations in order to decide the anesthetic risk.

 Mastectomy usually requires general anesthesia.
 An antibiotic and an anticoagulant are given to the patient before the surgical intervention in order to avoid infectious complications and to prevent postoperative deep vein thrombosis.

-Lumpectomy is another procedure that can be used for treating breast cancer and consists of surgically removing the cancerous lump and a healthy tissue layer but it is usually used for the incipient cancer cases.
-Mastectomy is recommended in the detriment of lumpectomy when:
+Lumpectomy is another procedure that can be used for treating breast cancer and consists of surgically removing the cancerous lump and a healthy tissue layer but it is usually used for incipient cancer cases.
+Mastectomy is recommended to the detriment of lumpectomy when: